 Additionally, field workers know exactly where equipment is, even if the site spans many miles, and what maintenance is needed before they visit the equipment.

+Field employees fill our forms on tablets when maintenance and repair is done on equipment using doForms.
 The system automatically flags equipment when it is in need of maintenance based on its usage stats collected via GPS.

 ✔ All Paul Reed's equipment and maintenance schedule is now in one portal with equipment features, location, notes, photos, schematics, and maintenance history.